 Reinstating LifeMiles After They Expire

 With only 12 months to stop your miles from expiring, the risk of it happening is greater than with other programs.
-If that happens, you can buy back your LifeMiles after they expire — for a price.
+If that happens, you can buy back your LifeMiles after they expire — for a price, of course.
 Avianca LifeMiles can be reinstated for $10 per 1,000 miles.
 Miles are reinstated in blocks of 1,000, and there are no limits on how many can be reinstated.

 Our Take

 Avianca LifeMiles is one of the strongest Star Alliance programs and does offer some excellent sweet spots on redemptions.
-They also have some excellent miles purchase sales.
+The program also has some excellent offers to buy LifeMiles and may offer a better price on your next United booking.

 However, a notable downside is the short mileage expiration policy.
-It's much shorter than most of its competitors.
-That being said, if you are regularly traveling and accruing miles and are confident that you will not be caught out with the 12-month expiration deadline, then LifeMiles are a great option to include as part of your travel rewards strategy.
+It's much shorter than most of the other expiration policies we track.
+That being said, if you are regularly traveling and accruing miles and are confident that you will not be caught out with the 12-month expiration deadline, then LifeMiles can be a solid part of your travel rewards strategy.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.